Mbk10201/-SBOX-Cool-Icons/README.md

 <h1>Description</h1>
-Cool Icons library integration usable as a HTML Tag
+<a href="https://coolicons.cool">Cool Icons</a> library integration usable as a HTML Tag

 <h1>How to install</h1>